WOLF'S WORST ENEMY

 Statistically, we are 110 times more likely to be killed by a cougar or an alligator (highly protected species) than we are to be attacked by a wolf.

 And yet, the government has set up a repayment plan for ranchers.
 If a wolf attacks their livestock the ranchers are paid back the market value of the kill.
 Therefore, there is NO reason to kill the wolf.
 But we do.

-We shoot wolves from helicopters, we use traps that cause the wolf to die a horrible death - or chew off its own leg, which they do.
+We shoot wolves from helicopters, we use traps that cause the wolf to die a horrible death.
 We bait the entrance to wolf dens with poison for the wolf family, including baby cubs.
 We drop poisoned bait from small planes, disregarding other wildlife that will be killed.
-This is just the tip of the iceberg.
-Remember the Wolf is on the Federal Endangered List.

 There is a reason to save the wolf and it goes beyond the love of your love dogs.
-If we destroy one part of the eco system we endanger ALL of the eco system.
-Why?
-Because the wolf keeps balance in the eco system.
-And for many of us, for moral and ethical reasons.
-Only man hunts other species to extinction.
-What are the consequences?
+If we destroy one part of the eco system we endanger the entire system, i.e. the balance of nature.
+Only humans hunt other species to extinction.
+There are consequences.
 We need each and every part of this world that the Creator made.
 Genesis 1:20-31 and 2: 1…7